Linear stability of discrete shock profiles for systems of conservation laws: Extension of the spatial Green's function near 1

 Now that we have a better understanding of the spectrum of $M^\pm(z)$, we are going to prove a lemma that is quite similar to the geometric dichotomy.
-This lemma is a direct reference to \cite[Lemma 3.1]{Godillon}, itself inspired by \cite[Proposition 3.1]{ZH}.
+This lemma corresponds to \cite[Lemma 3.1]{Godillon}, itself inspired by \cite[Proposition 3.1]{ZH}.